ivanjovanovic/sicp/1.1/notes.md

     (define (square x) (* x x))

-where implicitelly we do this in fact
+where implicitly we do this in fact

     (define square (lambda (x) (* x x)))